 With such detrimental effects, homeowners and business owners are known to either go under or keep it going.
 Wildfires present an opportunity to begin anew.
 It gives you a clean slate and an opportunity to rewrite the pages of history.
 Even though this is not an easy task by any measure, it is immensely rewarding.

 For this reason, we urge you to consider the rebuilding process we have extended.
-Rebuilding homes in California is now of great importance, especially homes which will withstand the impact of imminent wildfires.
-The soaring costs of fighting fire is one point to ponder.
-As at 1986, the government expended 202 million dollars to fight wildfire, now, tens of billions seem not to suffice.
+Rebuilding homes in California is now of great importance, especially homes that will withstand the impact of imminent wildfires.
+The soaring cost of fighting fire is one point to ponder.
+As of 1986, the government expended 202 million dollars to fight wildfire, now, tens of billions seem not to suffice.
 Employing structural design services to build your home in California might just be a wise decision.